fl3pp/moonlander_firmware/readme.md

 Features implemented in this keymap, either explicitly or by utilizing QMK features.

+### QMK Shim

+There is a slim QMK shim set up in order to make testing easier.
+You

 ### Umlaut

-There is an extensive implementation for Umlauts, since they are placed on a separate layer and differentiation between upper- and lower case is not trivial without either monkey-combinations or losing intuition.
+There is an extensive implementation for Umlauts, since they are placed on a separate layer and differentiation between upper- and lower case is not trivial without either monkey-combinations or losing intuitive behavior.

 The idea is as following: